 Declaring the Education and Learning Major

 The Education and Learning Major may be declared by filling out the appropriate form with the registrar’s office.
-Students interested in the major should make an appointment to discuss their program with an advisor.
-To arrange for an advisor in education, contact Dr. Mike Charles, the Undergraduate Education Coordinator (Berglund 132, ext 1441) on the Forest Grove campus.
-Properly selected courses in the University core requirements taken during freshman year may serve as a good base for this major.
-Students who wish to explore a teaching career at any level (early childhood, elementary, middles school, or high school) are encouraged to take the introductory education course, Educ 260, Foundations of Education.
+Students interested in the major should make an appointment to discuss their program with an advisor within the College of Education.
+To arrange for an advisor in education, contact Dr. Cristy Sellers Smith, the Undergraduate Education Coordinator on the Forest Grove campus.
+Properly selected courses that meet the University Core requirements taken during the first and second year may also satisfy some requirements within the major.
+For students interested in exploring education during the first year, the introductory education course, EDUC 260, Foundations of Education, is recommended.

-Teacher Licensure programs at Pacific
+Undergraduate Teacher Licensure programs at Pacific

 Admission to the College of Education for earning your teaching license